Taking Care Of Teak Outdoor Furniture

 Natural Aging & Weathering

-- If you love the weathered look, simply clean your teak twice a year with soapy water.
+- If you love the weathered look, simply clean your teak twice a year, or as needed, with warm soapy water.

 - If you prefer to maintain its golden color, use a teak sealer, such as SEMCO Teak Sealer, to preserve its original hue.